xiaoqianacheng/qqcheng.github.io/index.md

           <img src = "https://github.com/xiaoqianacheng/qianqiancheng.github.io/blob/master/未标题-2.png" width = "100%">
         </td>
       <td width = "55%">
-         <p font-size="16px">Recovering object from speckle pattern which is imaging through multiple scattering media.
-Focused on multiple scattering media, low-resolution and high-noise, I propose a new method, using the autocorrelation as a bridge to recover object from low-resolution and noised speckle pattern.</p>
+         <p font-size="16px">Recovering object from speckle pattern which is imaging through multiple scattering media.</p>
+         <p font-size="16px"> Focused on multiple scattering media, low-resolution and high-noise, I propose a new method, using the autocorrelation as a bridge to recover object from low-resolution and noised speckle pattern.</p>
          <p font-size="16px">This method utilized autocorrelation as physical constraints has ability to solve ill-posed inverse problem and improve the robustness to noise. </p>
         </td>
      <tr>